 , but the main difference is that societies with Values Dissonance

 can, at least on a basic level, generally measure one another by the same concepts of Good and Evil, or even Order and Chaos.
 With Blue and Orange Morality, the values are so foreign, that such concepts can no longer be applied.
 They may not even know what these things are, or even if they do, will often find them confusing.
-The concepts are not necessarily beyond their grasp, mind you, but are just not something which they'd place any importance on.
+The concepts are not necessarily beyond their grasp, mind you, but just aren't something which they'd place any importance on

 Conversely, they may have these concepts, but apply them in vastly different ways.
 Such as regarding motionlessness as the epitome of evil, or viewing exploration as an element of chaos.